Flight of the Earls: Rome

-Ó Cianáin's diary is important as the only continuous and contemporaneous account of the Flight.
+Tadhg Ó Cianáin's diary is important as the only continuous and contemporaneous account of the Flight.
 Its original title, Turas na dTaoiseach nUltach as Éirinn – the departure of the Chiefs of Ulster from Ireland – has been changed since the creation of the more dramatic phrase "Flight of the Earls" to the latter's modern literal translation, Imeacht na nIarlaí; and, according to Professor Ó Muraíle, turas can also mean a religious pilgrimage.